pangeo-data/climpred/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added docstrings to all new functions.
 - [ ] I have updated the wiki with documentation, if necessary.
 - [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have rebased onto master or develop (wherever I am merging) and dealt with any conflictions.
+- [ ] I have squashed commits to a reasonable amount.

 # Discussion